 Try telling your MPLS vendor that you’re moving your office just across the street in Shanghai, and you’ll know what we’re talking about!

 Secondly, with cloud adoption reaching ubiquity, and tons of SaaS vendors offering enterprise applications, CRM, and BI solutions with a web front end, Network Managers are facing a whole new set of challenges.

 It’s not the wildlings you need to worry about, but the White Walkers.

 Since the access medium to all these cloud services is primarily the Internet, application performance takes an obvious hit.
 And MPLS cannot help!

 Aryaka’s hassle-free, next-generation network is the perfect solution to combat the woes of a “Networking winter.”
 We offer our customers the world’s only global, private, and optimized WAN that delivers the simplicity and agility necessary to address all enterprise connectivity and application-performance needs.
 Aryaka optimizes both site-to-site and site-to-cloud traffic over a private backbone that completely bypasses the unreliable public Internet.
 We eliminate the need for deploying piecemeal solutions like costly WAN appliances, long-haul private MPLS links, and traditional CDNs.
 Our deployment times are typically in minutes, compared to the weeks or months it takes MPLS to deploy.

-Like Dragon Glass and Valyrian Steel (the only known weapons against the White Walkers), we arm you with the industry’s best solutions to combat latency, subpar network performance, and end user complaints – Aryaka’s WAN as-a-Service and CDN as-a-Service.
+Like Dragon Glass and Valyrian Steel (the only known weapons against the White Walkers), we arm you with the industry’s best solutions to combat latency, subpar network performance, and end user complaints – Aryaka’s SD-WAN as-a-Service and CDN as-a-Service.